Find Affordable College Courses

 $3,876 Average Tuition & Fees

-University of Florida-Online landed the #17 spot in the 2023 rankings for the best value health professions programs.
-Located in the city of Gainesville, UF Online is a public school with a moderately-sized student population.
+University of Florida-Online did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #17 on the list.
+Located in the medium-sized city of Gainesville, UF Online is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at UF Online are $3,876 per year.
 The average amount in student loans that health professions majors at UF Online take out is $18,008.
 The average monthly payment of a loan this size is about $197, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Health Professions at University of Florida-Online
+Full Health Professions at University of Florida-Online Report

 #18